sandyjernigan/node-db3-challenge/queries.md

 ### Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.

+SELECT OrderID, ShipperName
+FROM Orders AS o
+JOIN Shippers AS s
+ON o.ShipperID = s.ShipperID
+WHERE OrderDate < "1997-01-09"

 ### Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.